Nothing protects you from infection better than maintaining a considerable distance between you and an infectious organism.

 Washing hands with soap and warm water is the best and most effective way to remove viruses, bacteria, and other pathogens trying to hitch a ride on your hands.
 Washing your hands will decrease your likelihood of spreading a virus to your nose, mouth and other people.

 I do not recommend the use of antibacterial soaps -- antibacterial soaps are completely unnecessary, and they cause far more harm than good.
-Instead, find a non-toxic soap and wash your hands thoroughly under warm water.
+Instead, find a non-toxic soap such as Everyone Hand Soap or Mrs. Meyer's Hand Soap and wash your hands thoroughly under warm water.

-Except in cases where you have no other option, I do not recommend the or alcohol based hand gels.
+Except in cases where you have no other option, I do not recommend alcohol-based hand gels.
 As with the antibacterial soaps, they cause more harm than good.

 The recommended regimen is 100,000 IU by mouth at the time of diagnosis for infants younger than 12 months of age, and 200,000 IU for older children and adults.